Licensee Close-Up: Sue Barclay

 I work as an artist and also teach the Alexander Technique.
-Finding ways to combine my love of mark-making and artistic practices with DEI came naturally to me, and helped me gain insight in to how I feel and relate to my emotions.
-Artistic practices have also helped me with emotional regulation; the simple act of picking up my crayons and channelling my emotions on to the page where they can move and flow freely helps me pause and listen to what my emotions are trying to tell me.
+Finding ways to combine my love of mark-making and artistic practices with DEI came naturally to me, and helped me gain insight into how I feel and relate to my emotions.
+Artistic practices have also helped me with emotional regulation; the simple act of picking up my crayons and channeling my emotions onto the page where they can move and flow freely helps me pause and listen to what my emotions are trying to tell me.

 What do you do for fun?
 What are your hobbies?